-Part 1 Care and services
+Part 1 Care and services that may be provided

-The following table specifies the care services that an approved provider of a Home Care service may provide.
+The following table specifies the care services that an approved provider of a home care service may provide.

-Care se ervices

-Item Column 1 Service Column 2 Content

-1 Personal services Personal assistance, including individual attention, individual supervision, and physical assistance, with:

-(a) bathing, showering including providing shower chairs, if necessary, personal hygiene and grooming, dressing and undressing, and using dressing aids; and

-(b) toileting; and

-(c) dressing and undressing; and

-(d) mobility; and

-(e) transfers (including in and out of bed).

-2 Activities of daily living Personal assistance, including individual attention, individual supervision, and physical assistance, with communication including assistance to address difficulties arising from impaired hearing, sight or speech, or lack of common language, assistance with the fitting of sensory communication aids, checking hearing aid batteries, cleaning spectacles and assistance in using the telephone.
+Item Column 1 Service Column 2 Content 5 Personal services Personal assistance, including individual attention, individual supervision and physical assistance, with: bathing, showering including providing shower chairs if necessary, personal hygiene and grooming, dressing and undressing, and using dressing aids; and (b) toileting; and (c) dressing and undressing; and (d) mobility; and (e) transfers (including in and out of bed).
+6 Activities of daily living Personal assistance, including individual attention, individual supervision and physical assistance, with communication including assistance to address difficulties arising from impaired hearing, sight o speech, or lack of common language, assistance with the fitting of sensory communication aids, checking hearing aid batteries, cleaning spectacles and assistance in using the telephone.
+7 Nutrition, hydration, Includes: meal preparation and diet (a) assistance with preparing meals; and (b) assistance with special diet for health, religious, cultural or othe reasons; and (c) assistance with using eating utensils and eating aids and assistance with actual feeding, if necessary; and (d) providing enteral feeding formula and equipment.

-Care se Care services Item Column 1 Column 2 3 Nutrition, Includes: hydration, meal preparation (a) assistance with preparing meals; and and diet (b) assistance with special diet for health, religious, cultural or other reasons; and (c) assistance with using eating utensils and eating aids and assistance with actual feeding, if necessary; and (d) providing enteral feeding formula and equipment.
-4 Management of skin integrity Includes providing bandages, dressings, and skin emollients.
-5 Continence Includes: management (a) assessment for and, if required, providing disposable pads and absorbent aids, commode chairs, bedpans and urinals, catheter and urinary drainage appliances and enemas; and (b) assistance in using continence aids and appliances and managing continence.
-6 Mobility and Includes: dexterity (a) (a) providing crutches, quadruped walkers, walking frames, walking sticks and wheelchairs; and (b) providing mechanical devices for lifting, bed rails, slide sheets, sheepskins, tri-pillows, and pressure relieving mattresses; and (c) assistance in using the above aids.
+Care and Care and services that may be provided Item Column 1 Service Column 2 Content 8 Management of skin integrity Includes providing bandages, dressings, and skin emollients.
+9 Continence management (b) a assessment for and, if required, providing disposable pads and absorbent aids, commode chairs, bedpans and urinals, catheter and urinary drainage appliances and enemas; and assistance in using continence aids and appliances and managing continence.
+10 Mobility and dexterity (b) p providing crutches, quadruped walkers, walking frames, walking sticks and wheelchairs; and providing mechanical devices for lifting, bed rails, slide sheets, sheepskins, tri-pillows, and pressure relieving mattresses; and assistance in using the above aids.